Filters Filters — Do Sand Pool Filters Need Cleaning? Complete Maintenance Guide

 New pool owner - how often should I clean my sand filter?

-I just got my first pool this summer and I'm still learning all the maintenance stuff.
+Apparently the manual says to backwash my sand filter every few weeks, but that doesn't match what the pool store is telling me about maintenance.
 I have a sand filter system and the pool store told me I'd need to clean it sometimes, but they didn't really explain how often or what that involves.

 I've been running the filter daily and the water looks pretty good so far, but I want to make sure I'm not missing something important.
 Should I be doing something regularly to keep the sand filter working properly?
 And how long does the sand itself typically last before it needs to be replaced?